jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 # Big data hands-on lab (HOL) #
 <a name="Overview"></a>
 ## Overview ##
-This hands-on lab (HOL) is based on a web application called ContosoBNB, which itself is modeled on a short-term vacation rental platform like [Airbnb](https://www.airbnb.com/).
+This hands-on lab (HOL) is based on a sample web application called ContosoBNB, which draws upon a public dataset made available by [Airbnb](https://www.airbnb.com/).

 In this hands-on lab, you will create various Big Data queries that are designed to provide the following insights to these Airbnb users: